-In 2017, Northwest Health Foundation convened the Disability Justice Leaders Collaborative – a group of sixteen disabled people of color interested in deepening their understanding of disability justice and discussing visions and strategies for ensuring the needs of people with disabilities are centered in decision-making.
-Tamyca is one of the leaders participating in the Collaborative.
+In 2017, Northwest Health Foundation convened the Disability Justice Leaders Collaborative – a group of fourteen disabled people of color interested in deepening their understanding of disability justice and discussing visions and strategies for ensuring the needs of people with disabilities are centered in decision-making.
+Arlene is one of the leaders participating in the Collaborative.

 Q. What leadership roles have you played?